 Davide DB Posted February 20, 2022 Share Posted February 20, 2022 Thanks for your first hand review.
 May I ask what type of jobs you find yourself working for most frequently?
 Quote Link to comment Share on other sites More sharing options...

 herein2020 Posted February 20, 2022 Author Share Posted February 20, 2022 1 hour ago, kye said: Great write-up and nice to hear a nuanced view of pros and cons and feedback from real use.
 My advice (for you and everyone getting a new camera) is to shoot and edit some test footage every day until you're familiar with the camera.
 I find that it's not until I shoot some footage and then look at it on the computer that I learn something.
 If you have a list of questions then just film a little test to explore each question and gradually work through them... eg, what do all the focus modes do? and what do the settings for each one do? how far can I overexpose? under? how far can I push the WB? highISO? what does every codec look like at every quality setting (find something with consistent movement - waves at the beach is a good one)? how long a focal length can I hand-hold without OIS (film your best handholding at a range of focal lengths, repeat the same test at the same focal lengths when you're warm, when you're freezing cold, when you're hungry, and when you've had too little sleep and too much coffee). etc etc etc...
 I've done a lot of these tests and I find myself referring back to them when contemplating things.
 Like, if I use my camera in a certain way then that will mean pushing this parameter, then I just go and look at that test and I'll know what that will look like.
 In terms of the screen, can you design a LUT that is hugely aggressive and can be seen in bright light? eg, everything from 30IRE down is 100% pink, 30-60IRE is 100% white, and above 60% is 100% blue? or even everything is black except 35-65 which is red below 50 and blue above 50?
 Seeing something would be better than nothing.
 Best of luck and good shooting! 🙂 I agree 100%, I just don't have time to do that at the moment, looks like every shoot will be a learning experience 🙂.
 I am already familiar with the Cinema OS from owning the C200 and already familiar with exposing CLOG2, as well as using CAF with my 5DIV so its just going to take some small adjustments here and there to refine my C70 shooting style.
 I have a much bigger shoot on Tuesday and it will need everything plus audio so I plan on testing all of the audio features today and tomorrow to prepare for Tuesday.
 1 hour ago, Davide DB said: Thanks for your first hand review.
 May I ask what type of jobs you find yourself working for most frequently?
 My work really is seasonal and I shoot a wide variety of both photography and video so it varies.
 My most frequent work used to be events but with COVID that's changed a bit, I still shoot some events but I also shoot a lot of modeling and fashion work as well as commercial real estate (photography and video), social media commercials, and small business promo videos.
 I also shoot b-roll for larger commercial projects so it really just all depends.
 In FL it rains a lot so during the rainy season and winter months I tend to do more studio photography and video work (talking heads, corporate headshots, modeling shoots, etc), in the spring before the rainy season there's more outdoor events that need photography and video, during the rainy season I shoot more indoor events and promo videos, and the occasional music video or wedding.
 I gave up residential real estate because the pay was awful even for residential real estate promo videos, and real estate photography was even worse.
-Davide DB and Mark Romero 2 2 Quote Link to comment Share on other sites More sharing options...
+Mark Romero 2 and Davide DB 2 Quote Link to comment Share on other sites More sharing options...

 kye Posted February 21, 2022 Share Posted February 21, 2022 3 hours ago, herein2020 said: I agree 100%, I just don't have time to do that at the moment, looks like every shoot will be a learning experience 🙂.
 I am already familiar with the Cinema OS from owning the C200 and already familiar with exposing CLOG2, as well as using CAF with my 5DIV so its just going to take some small adjustments here and there to refine my C70 shooting style.
 I have a much bigger shoot on Tuesday and it will need everything plus audio so I plan on testing all of the audio features today and tomorrow to prepare for Tuesday.
 Good to hear you're not too far off.
 It does seem that regardless of our intentions, we somehow end up with new cameras right before real shoots.
 I did it to myself, buying my GH5 right before going to India on a once-in-a-lifetime style trip.
 I look back on how I shot that trip and just roll my eyes at how little I knew the camera, but it turned out pretty well and I didn't stuff anything up majorly, so alls well that ends well, right? 🙂 In terms of getting your audio worked out - absolutely!
 Bad visuals is unfortunate but bad audio makes it unwatchable!!
 Quote Link to comment Share on other sites More sharing options...